notaryproject/notaryproject.dev/content/en/docs/concepts/definitions-terms.md

 - `org.example.com/databases/somedb:v1-alpine` (platform specific tag)
 - `org.example.com/databases/somedb:v1-windows` (platform specific tag)
 - `org.example.com/databases/somedb:v1-helm` (helm chart to deploy a platform specific image)

+## Trust Store

+A trust store contains a set of trusted identities that is used for defining trust for the rest of the system.
+For X.509 PKI, the trust store typically contains a set of root certificates.

+## Trust Policy
+A trust policy is a policy language that indicates which identities are trusted to produce artifacts.
+Both a trust store and trust policy need to be configured by users or administrators before an artifact signature can be evaluated.

 [fingerprint]:           https://en.wikipedia.org/wiki/Public_key_fingerprint
 [oci-annotations]:       https://github.com/opencontainers/image-spec/blob/master/annotations.md